Strange fire

 Well, OK, I’m going to go ahead and yell at the world now but I do promise I’m looking at it in me too. :)

-We are so conditioned to compare ourselves to one another, to orient to how 'good' we are at something (or not), that we constantly undermine the liberatory power of expression.
-We meet praise with suspicion, or straight-up disbelief.
-We choke off connection; block the inflow of love.
+We are so conditioned to compare ourselves to one another, to evaluate how ‘good’ we are at something (or not), that we constantly undermine the liberatory power of expression.
+By meeting praise with suspicion, or straight-up disbelief, we choke off connection; block the inflow of love.

-Granted, there are a few dozen souls who recognize this for what it is, who have hung out, gone deeper, continued to trust and hold others as they negotiate the tricky threshold into this strange new place.
+Of course, there are you few dozen souls who recognize what we’re up to in our circle for what it is (channeling the truth, loving on one another for having done so), who have hung out, gone deeper, continued to trust and to hold others as they negotiate the tricky threshold into this strange new place.
+What had you stay?
+Because come to think of it…

-It is strange, come to think of it.
-It is scary.
 We’re not used to it.
 It’s hard to trust.
-This makes sense—in childhood, depending on the family, love often gets conflated with struggle and abuse and dysfunction and pain.
-Anyone who’s had even a day of therapy surely knows this.
+This makes sense: in childhood, depending on the family, love often gets conflated with struggle and abuse and dysfunction and pain.
+Anyone who’s had even a little therapy surely knows this.

-Nor can we be “good” at anything in this world without having suffered for it.
-It doesn’t count as good unless we’ve surpassed someone else.
+Nor can we be “good” at anything, goes our conditioning, without having suffered for it.
+Or, unless we’ve surpassed someone else.
 Unless we, ya know, win.

-So right, of course, how weird is it to be in a place where there is no comparison, no winning, and that much pure, abundant love to go around?
+So right, of course, how weird is it to be in a place where there is no comparison, no winning, and that much pure, abundant, no-strings-attached love to go around?
 How can someone new to this space possibly believe that, encountering it after an entire lifetime of the opposite?

-This is bizarre new territory then, this medicine of expression.* It stirs things up, forces release, compels surrender.
-Of course folks are going to orient to the frameworks they already know, no matter how broken, how harmful.
-They’re safe because they are known.
+It is bizarre new territory then, this medicine of expression.* It stirs things up, forces release, compels surrender.
+Of course we’re going to habitually orient to the frameworks we already know, no matter how broken, how harmful.

-I am not claiming that our way of writing together is in any way revolutionary, but I do think it carries a whiff of where we’re headed collectively.
-Occupying places of community, of generosity.
+I am not claiming that our way of writing together is in any way revolutionary, but I do think it carries a whiff of where we’re headed collectively: toward occupying places of community, of generosity.
 No strings attached.
 Less efforting, more expressing from the heart.
 Being truthful.
 Being loved for it.
 Being loved, period.

-For now, in these paragraphs, I’m speaking not to everyone, but to you who will hear this; who see the strange fire and want to walk toward it.
+For now, in these paragraphs, I’m speaking not to everyone, but to you who will hear this, who see the strange fire and want to walk toward it.
 To whom this makes sense, or who are at least intrigued by the mystery.
-This is what we do here.
-We give birth to our souls by putting pen to paper.
+Who are willing to believe that all we’re doing here is giving life to some larger awareness by putting pen to paper, and supporting one another in this brave act.

 *I’m writing myself to this realization, by the way.
 You’re watching the medicine at work.